 Acne is the most common skin condition in the United States and requires expert treatment to minimize and manage.
-At Idaho Skin Institute, in Chubbuck, Rexburg, and Burley, Idaho, trust the expert dermatologists to provide you with the latest in acne care so you can enjoy clearer, blemish-free skin.
+At Idaho Skin Institute, in Chubbuck, Rexburg, Twin Falls and Burley, Idaho, trust the expert dermatologists to provide you with the latest in acne care so you can enjoy clearer, blemish-free skin.
 Call today or book a consultation online if you suffer from acne that makes you feel uncomfortable and self-conscious.
 Telehealth appointments are available.

 Acne occurs when your hair follicles get blocked with dead skin cells, sebum (a natural oil your body produces), and environmental substances, such as makeup.
 Your pores clog as a result forming whiteheads and blackheads.
 Sometimes bacteria become involved creating pustules.

 Acne commonly appears in areas with a lot of oil glands, such as the face, forehead, shoulders, and upper back.

 Teens often develop acne due to increased production of androgens, hormones that cause sebaceous glands to enlarge and make more sebum.
 Adult women often experience flare-ups of acne about one week prior to their menstrual cycle and during other hormonal changes.

 If you’re an older adult with a sudden onset of severe acne, it could signal an underlying health condition that requires medical attention.

 Idaho Skin Institute diagnoses and treats all forms of acne, so do not hesitate to schedule a visit at the first sign.

 Acne is extremely persistent and can be tricky to treat.
 Don’t just let it run its course, however, as you may experience scarring and decreased self-esteem.